ovh/docs/pages/platform/public-cloud/become_root_and_change_password/guide.en-ca.md

 [!primary]
 >
-> Note : You have to remove the private key added to the putty authentication agent file(Pageant key list) to log in as root.
+> Note : To log in as root, remove the private key added to the putty authentication agent file(Pageant key list).
 >

 ### Become root